shiv2110/Docker-projects/README.md

     IP registry.npmjs.org [ add this line to the file and save it ]
   ```

-If you are unable to run Joomla, I suggest you to remove all the docker images by using
+If you are unable to run Joomla, I suggest you to remove all the containers by using
 ```docker rm -f $(docker ps -a -q)```
 and retry.